Current Graduate Service Assistantship openings

 - November - begin accepting applications for Residence Life graduate assistantships

-- January through March - Interviewing includes one round.
+- January through early March - Interviewing includes one round.
 If you are planning on attending The Oshkosh Placement Exchange in Oshkosh, WI, we will attempt to schedule an in-person interview.

 - March - Offers for graduate assistantships.
 You must be admitted to a graduate degree-seeking program before an offer will be made.